 Best time to visit: Usually the morning is the best time to visit because normally visitors come here around after 10 AM.
 The main entrance is on the roadside.
 And March, April, September and October is considered as the best time to visit when the rice is about to be harvested.

-How to get there: The region is found about a half an hour north of Ubud town center.
+How to get there: The region is situated about half an hour north of Ubud town center.
 Either you can take a motorbike or car.
 After 9 KM from Ubud, you will see Tegalalang on your right.
-Normally, the traffic one these roads messy so unless you’re confident to drive in the super messy road then we would recommend renting a car with driver.
+Normally, the traffic one these roads messy so don’t drive unless you’re confident to drive in the super messy road.
+We would recommend you to rent a car with driver.

 Entry Fees: 15000 IDR (1.1$ or 78 INR)